 Listed, by author or editor...

-Somehow this 2002 bargain-priced paperback, a reference guide and overview of the genre of crime fiction, slipped through the cracks, while pricier hardcovers grabbed all the attention and critical notice.
-That's a shame because it's pretty clear editor Mike Ashley, a man responsible for several Mammoth collection of short fiction, knows his stuff.
-It's a clear-eyed, no-nonsense study of the genre, stretching from its roots to modern day heroes and even cult writers, as well as taking a serious look at television and film, a handy glossary and four appendices covering key characters, key books and magazines, key films and TV series, and awards and award winners and even web sites and ezines, which for 2002 was pretty prescient.
+Somehow this 2002 bargain-priced paperback, a reference guide and overview of the genre of "modern" crime fiction (ie: anything produced since the Second World War"), slipped through the cracks, while pricier hardcovers grabbed all the attention and critical notice.
+That's a shame because it's pretty clear editor Mike Ashley, a man responsible for several Mammoth collections of short fiction, knows his stuff.
+It's a clear-eyed, no-nonsense study of the genre, focussing on more recent heroes and even cult favourites, as well as taking a serious look at television and film, a handy glossary and four appendices covering key characters, key books and magazines, key films and TV series, and awards and award winners and even web sites and ezines, which for 2002 was pretty prescient.
 Hell, there's even an entry on us.
 Low on drama and high on facts, this is one of the better reference works on the genre, and well worth tracking down.